 Last Updated on January 12, 2020

 People understand the value of having an in-house email list, but many small businesses haven’t started to build their list or plan their email marketing strategy.
-Plus email marketing returns a strong return on investment.
+Plus email marketing results in a strong return on investment.
 Did you know that for every $1 spent, email marketing generates $32 in ROI?

 Remember that there are only two things a business owns in the online world – your website and your email list.
 All other instances of your brand – social media profiles or business listings – are rental space.
 At any time and for any reason, these can disappear.

 As the foundation of your content marketing strategy, building an email list is the process of generating quality inbound leads by providing content that helps your target audience through the buying process.
 This activity is extremely important to your online marketing and should be high on your list of strategies to pursue.

 But once you have started generating quality leads and building a solid opt-in email list, you need a plan on how to communicate with them and what you can offer that is of value.
 Having people sign up for your list and then never connecting with them helps them to forget you.
 Then when you do send them an email, most won’t remember why they are on your list.

 Four types of email marketing campaigns

 There are different types of emails that you can send to your list, but for most small businesses, these following are the most useful: